 3. Always follow up.

-This may seem like it should go without saying, but following up with potential leads is extremely important.
-Just a simple email or call asking a prospect if they have any questions can often kickstart a sale.
+This may seem obvious, but following up with a potential client is extremely important.
+Just a simple email or call asking a prospect if they have any questions can often kick-start a sale.

 Just one follow-up likely won’t be enough, though.
-According to a study by Propeller, "44% of salespeople give up after one follow-up," while "80% of sales require five follow-ups after the initial contact."
+According to a study by Propeller, 44% of salespeople stop after just one follow-up, although 80% of sales need four more after the initial contact to close.

-“Follow-up is the best way to make your prospects feel important,” said Hima Pujara, of Signity Solutions.
-"Regular emails related to your service will leave a brand impression in their mind, and later, when they need a related product, they will surely consider your business.”
+“Follow-up is the best way to make your prospects feel important,” said Hima Pujara, a digital marketing specialist at Seasia Infotech.
+“Regular emails related to your service will leave a brand impression in their mind, and later, when they need a related product, they will surely consider your business.”